BMCBCC/NExtSEEK/README.md

 git clone https://github.com/BMCBCC/NExtSEEK
 ```
 #### Install dependencies
-It is recommened to install NExtSEEK in virtual environment,
+It is recommened to install NExtSEEK in a virtual environment,

 ```bash
 sudo apt install virtualenv